What It Means and How to Prepare Strategically

 - Number of interview places available

-Some universities apply a strict numerical cutoff, such as Imperial (e.g., total score threshold).
-For 2026 entry, the UCAT Threshold was 2330.
+Some universities apply a strict numerical cutoff, such as UCL, for 2026 entry, the UCAT Threshold was 2190.

 Understanding the specific methodology of each university is as important as achieving a high score.